longsleep/t14g3amd-linux/Lenovo T14-G3-AMD Linux HOWTO.md

 recently got updates for the amdgpu files.

-Extract the latest linux-firmware into `/lib/firmware/updates` and update the inird with `update-initramfs -c -k all`.
+Extract the latest linux-firmware into `/lib/firmware/updates` and update the initrd with `update-initramfs -c -k all`.
 Then reboot.

-Everything regarding Wifi hangs as soon as NetworkManager recieves the suspend event and disconnects the Wifi card which happens before the scripts in system-sleep are run.
+Everything regarding Wifi hangs as soon as NetworkManager receives the suspend event and disconnects the Wifi card which happens before the scripts in system-sleep are run.
 Thus, as a workaround, the following hooks are added: